Determine the Needs of Your Program

 Space

-Once your program’s event calendar has been approved, share with your IT department to help begin discussions about the PlayVS Hardware-Network Specifications and how their partnership is an integral part of your program’s success.
+Once your program’s event calendar has been approved, share it with your IT department to help begin discussions about the PlayVS Hardware-Network Specifications and how their partnership is an integral part of your program’s success.

 Equipment